 There is no doubting the courage, skill and perseverance of the women who served at Royaumont.
 They retained a strong sisterly bond for decades afterwards – and some were even back in France trying to set up a canteen ahead of the German invasion of 1940.
 Royaumont was the largest continuously-operating voluntary hospital in France at the end of the First World War.
 Its mortality rates were better than its army-run equivalents.
 Miss Ivens was the first foreign-born woman to be awarded the Legion d’Honneur, France’s highest honour.
 No fewer than 30 of her Royaumont colleagues were awarded the Croix de Guerre, including sister Catherine O’Rorke, who had been arrested with Edith Cavell in Brussels in 1915.
 Nurse Cavell’s execution provoked an international outcry.
 More than 1000 women and a few men worked for the SWHU.
 If you think a relative might have been among them, there is a full list here.

-The Woman of Royaumont would certainly have preferred a depiction by one of their own – and they have it with artist Nora Neilson Gray (right) who worked as an orderly at the hospital.
+The Women of Royaumont would certainly have preferred a depiction by one of their own – and they have it with artist Norah Neilson Gray (right) who worked as an orderly at the hospital.
 An ambulance driver, Laurence Binyon was also a visitor.
 It is his poem with the line “We will remember them” which resonates every year on Armistice Day and he also wrote of the Women of Royaumont: “If there had been difficulties at first, it was amply made up for by the warmth of recognition when it was seen how admirably these women could administrate, organise, operate and nurse.”